For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 - Case-control study: An observational study where a group of people with, for example, a disease (or some other variable of interest) is compared with a control group that doesn’t have the disease.

-- Nested case-control study: This is a variation of the case-control study where, for example, a group of people at risk of developing a disease is identified and the control group is then made up of participants from that group which have not developed the disease by the time the study begins.
+- Nested case-control study: This is a variation of the case-control study where, for example, a group of people at risk of developing a disease is identified and the control group is then made up of participants from that group who have not developed the disease by the time the study begins.
 The intervention group is made up of the participants who do have the disease being studied

 - Longitudinal study: An observational study where a specific set of observations are taken over a long period of time